Updated: May 4

 Boy Scouts also offer Shooting Sports, but in our part of the world at least, only during their Summer and Weekend Camps, with no ongoing programs or teams.
 We also have a number of Boy Scouts involved in our programs.

 There are lots of programs out there that offer Youth Shooting Sports.
 Finding one that is convenient and meets the needs of your child is the key.
 The single most important factor from my perspective is SAFETY and Being POSITIVE...Kids need to HAVE FUN and be SAFE doing it!
 The best place to start is just how you found this...via the internet.
 We try to get our message out on Social Media as well.
-This past winter, I saw on Facebook a parent that was looking for a Shooting Sports program for her daughter.
+A couple of winters ago, I saw on Facebook a parent that was looking for a Shooting Sports program for her daughter.
 (I don't post a lot on Facebook, except on our TCYSS Page, and I stay out of most conversations, and all that involve Politics, Religion and Opinions).
 Her daughter had tried several sports and loved to be outdoors, but so far nothing had clicked for her.
-Anyway, I was getting ready to respond to them, I did not know them personally, but saw it on a friends feed.
+Anyway, I was getting ready to respond to them, I did not know them personally, but saw it on a friend's feed.
 Before I could respond, one of our 4-H Parents was already directing them to Us...I was so proud!
-Within minutes I got a Message and we have a new member!
+Within minutes I got a Message and we had a new member!
 Love it!!